cpraveen/numa/newton.md

 +++

 :::{prf:example} Absolute and relative tolerance
-This is the same function as in a previous example, but we have shifted it so that the root lies at a large distance from zero.
+We consider the same function as in a previous example, but we have shifted it so that the root lies at a large distance from zero,

-Consider the function

 $$
 f(x) = \exp(x-x_0) - \frac{3}{2} - \arctan(x-x_0)